SIS to LMS Migration: Complete Step-by-Step Guide

 Phase 2: Data Preparation

 Data preparation is often the most time-consuming phase but also the most important for ensuring data quality in your new LMS.
+Expect to spend 40-50% of your total migration timeline on data cleaning and mapping.

 Step 1: Extract Data from SIS